 I’ll also note that I view data management and insight as table stakes to creating value.
 Subsequently, our work in this space is just a continuous flow of enhanced business processes that should continue to make us perform better.

-CGT: “Resiliency" is starting to evolve into buzzword territory, and it can mean different things to different companies.
+RIS: “Resiliency" is starting to evolve into buzzword territory, and it can mean different things to different companies.
 What does it mean from your business perspective, and what’s most important for companies to achieve and maintain it?

 To me, in the most simplest terms, it means doing what you’ve promised your customers you’ll do.
 Often the “ante” to building a great relationship with trade customers is simply having goods available to meet the needs of our retailer’s consumers.
 If we miss there, it can be a tough recovery sometimes.